incubateind/gdtc-Day1/README.md

 Clone the forked repository into your system and initiate with your project from one of the above mentioned categories.

-# The task for Day 1 is to create a basic portfolio in HTML and then generate a PR
+# The task for Day 1 is to create a basic portfolio like this in HTML and then generate a PR

 ![](https://storage.googleapis.com/incind/70847770-1e3f3380-1e8a-11ea-8f68-05fa649f6237.jpegEC5HSnc)